vrtmrz/obsidian-livesync/docs/settings.md

 Encrypt your database.
 It affects only the database, your files are left as plain.

 The encryption algorithm is AES-GCM.

+Note: If you want to use "Plugins and their settings", you have to enable this.

 ### Passphrase
 The passphrase to used as the key of encryption.
 Please use the long text.